QuickStart templates for implementers

 QuickStart templates contain built-in workflows that streamline business processes such as Order Entry and Purchasing.
 Workflows are based on transaction definitions.
 A graphic representation shows the workflow details on the application overview page.
 The workflow you see depends on the QuickStart used to set up the company and what action you're taking.

-You can always create custom workflows if none of the default workflows are a good fit.
+You can create custom workflows if none of the default workflows are a good fit.
 To create custom workflows, enable Advanced workflows and create advanced transaction definitions.
-For example, if you began with one AR sales invoice, but now need two different AR sales invoices (product and services), you would enable Advanced workflows and create the transaction definition there.
-Learn more about Workflows.

 Find the QuickStart used to create a company